 The Many Benefits Received From Coffee Enemas

 It was first discovered that coffee enemas had an uncanny way of relieving pain.
 This is probably due to the caffeine’s ability to stimulate the body’s detoxification processes to remove irritating toxins, and ease inflammation.
-Therefore coffee enemas were not just relegated to those with major illness or cancer.
+Therefore coffee enemas were not just relegated to those with a major illness or cancer.

 Also, when you are able to stimulate bile production many noticeable improvements can occur with digestion.
 Gas, bloating, cramping and other symptoms can be immediately eliminated with a coffee enema.
 They are also very effective to reduce gallbladder attacks.
 One of the greatest things reported about coffee enemas is immediate relaxation and calmness.
 This is probably one of the main reasons I do coffee enemas regularly–it’s my zen time.

 Coffee Enemas Have Been Know to Reduce or Eliminate: